 Continuing in the direction of Curzútt, the trail will lead you right up to the Romanesque church of San Bernardo, which stands in a clearing in the woods.
 Though seemingly isolated, it was once an active part of village life.
 Its origins date back to the late eleventh century.
 The interior is architecturally simple, but rich in 14th and 15th century frescoes covering virtually all of the walls.
-The painting of the Last Supper is especially interesting owing to the fact that the artist featured local products, including freshwater crabs and cherries, on the table.
-Should the little church be closed, you will find its keys a little further, in Curzútt, either at the hostel or at the restaurant.
+The painting of the Last Supper is especially interesting owing to the fact that the artist featured local products, including freshwater crabs and cherries on the table.
+Should the little church be closed, you will find its keys a little further, in Curzútt, at the hostel.

 Curzútt is easily accessible thanks to the cableway Monte Carasso-Mornera.
 Cableway online booking: tickets.mornera.ch